Access to config defined attributes in the match_expr

 which fully includes

-#6 Updated by Parag Mhashilkar about 8 years ago
+#6 Updated by Parag Mhashilkar over 8 years ago

 Name attr_dict is too generic to convey the real meaning.
 We should change this to something more meaningful.

 Also, while reviewing the code I found that in frontend/glideinFrontendLib.py in functions 'countMatch' and 'countRealRunning' you are missing the attr_dict but never using it.
 Why change the function signature?

-#7 Updated by Igor Sfiligoi about 8 years ago
+#7 Updated by Igor Sfiligoi over 8 years ago

 The attr_dict is used when evaluating the expression.